fenix-hub/godot-engine.github-integration/addons/github-integration/README.md

 #### Upcoming features
 To check all the features I'm currently working on, please read the [TODO file](./TODO.md)

+# ⚠️ Disclaimer
+This addon was built for a **personal use** intention.
+It was released as an open source plugin in the hope that it could be useful to the Godot Engine Community.
+As a "work in progress" project, there is *no warranty* for any eventual issue and bug that may broke your project.
+I don't assume any responsibility for possible corruptions of your project.
+It is always advisable to keep a copy of your project and check any changes you make in your Github repository.

 # Want to contact me?
 I'm planning to create a Discord group to collect each plugin I've made (and I will make), but until then you can directly talk with my via e-mail at *n.santilio97@gmail.com*